jrhillae/AlienCSI_VM_JH/blogpost.md

 ```
 Herein, zgrep allows searching within zipped files.
 As such, a file does not not need to be unpacked beforehand.

-Check the file vespa_velutina_interactions.tsv by printing its header within the terminal:
+Explore the file vespa_velutina_interactions.tsv by printing its header within the terminal:
  ```shell
   $ cat vespa_velutina_interactions.tsv | head
 ```